NathanTarbert/nates-blockchain-memory-game/README.md

 App is deployed here: https://nates-blockchain-memory-game.netlify.app/

 This is a Blockchain memory game that connects to the Metamask wallet and mints tokens once the user matches a card.
 The app is programmed in Solidity and JavaScript.
-Genache is used as our moch blockchain that will connect to our wallet and then a transaction will be made and settled on the blockchain.
+Genache is used as our notde (moch blockchain) that our wallet will connect to.
+Once a match is confirmed a transaction will be made and settled on the blockchain in the Ropsten Network.
 Tokens will be stored and displayed as you mint them.
+Good Luck!